CSCfi/allas-cli-utils/help/a-put.md

 --pk, --public-key          Public key used for crypt4gh encryption.

 --sdx                       Upload data to Allas in format format that is compatible with
-                            the CSC Sensitive data services: The files are encrypted with crypt4gh using CSC public key after which the files are imported to Allas.
+                            the old verision of CSC Sensitive data services: The files are encrypted with crypt4gh using CSC public key after which the files are imported to Allas.
                             With --public-key you can do the encryption with both